feleck/terraform-beginner-bootcamp-2023/week0-project-prep-journal.md

   ```

 - Export usage: `export VARIABLE='some value'` - this is an **env variable**
-- Unsetting: `unset VARIABLE`
+- Un-setting: `unset VARIABLE`
 - Using (in a script): with `$` sign at the beginning: `$VARIABLE`
-- Within a bash script `export` can be ommited:
+- Within a bash script `export` can be omitted:

   ```sh
     #!/bin/env bash